A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Extended related work

+However, in both Proposition 4 of \citet{lu2025parasolver} and \Cref{prop:ConvRates} of this paper, we effectively get around this difficulty by considering the \emph{spectral norm} instead of the \emph{spectral radius}.
+The spectral norm always bounds the spectral radius, and so by focusing on spectral radius, \citet{ortega2000iterative} could get tighter bounds (faster rates of convergence).
+However, in our setting the spectral radius cannot distinguish between any of the fixed-point methods, and so we instead use the looser bound provided by the spectral norm, which can distinguish between the different fixed-point methods.
+Note that the core entities are effectively the same, as $\gamma$ defined in \cref{eq:lin_rate} is equal to $\| \nicefrac{\partial \mathbf{U}}{\partial \mathbf{x}}(\mathbf{x}^{\star}) \|_2$.

-Because this asymptotic notion of $R$-convergence is not suitable in our setting, we instead use empirical case studies in \Cref{sec:tasks} to show that the closeness of $A_t$ to $\nicefrac{\partial f_t}{\partial x}$ impacts the number of iterations needed for $\mathcal{A}$ to converge.
+Finally, again, because all of our fixed-point methods converge in at most $T$ iterations, asymptotic notions of linear convergence are not suitable to fully capture the behavior of these fixed point methods.
+For this reason, we use empirical case studies in \Cref{sec:tasks} to show the efficacy of the intuition, inspired by \Cref{prop:ConvRates}, that the closeness of $\tilde{A}_t$ to $\nicefrac{\partial f_t}{\partial x}$ impacts the number of iterations needed for $\mathcal{A}$ to converge.
 This empirical approach also highlights how the increased computational cost of higher-order fixed-point methods affects wall-clock time on GPUs.